Quadruple shooting in Stratford, Ont. leaves 2 dead, 2 others airlifted to hospital

 CTVNews.ca Top Stories

-Two people have been killed and two others are injured following an overnight shooting in Stratford, Ont.
+Two people are dead and two others hurt following a shooting in a Stratford, Ont. neighbourhood.

+Water building behind B.C. slide appears to have doubled in size: First Nation chief

+The chief of Williams Lake First Nation says water building behind a landslide of debris that has dammed the Chilcotin River in British Columbia's central Interior appears to have nearly doubled in size since Wednesday.

 Opinion Royal retreat: Who's in and who's out at Balmoral Castle this summer?